scothew/s3management/lab4/README.md

 ## Versioning Lab

-1. Go to the S3 console, select your S3 bucket (stg209-student-x), click on "Properties" tab
+1. Go to the S3 console, select your S3 bucket **(stg209-student-x)**, click on "Properties" tab
 2. Click on "Versioning", select "Enable versioning", click "Save"

  ![Enable Versioning](../images/4-versioning-2.png)

-3. Enter S3 bucket (stg209-student-x) and navigate to prefix (folder) "lab4/version1".
+3. Enter S3 bucket **(stg209-student-x)** and navigate to prefix (folder) **"lab4/version1"**.
 Click on Versions "Show" to observe the current state of the files in this folder.

  ![View Versions](../images/4-versioning-3.png)

 As you can see, there is only one version of each file.
 Feel free to open any txt file.
-It will read "This is version 1"
+It will read **"This is version 1"**

-4. Re-enter the S3 bucket and navigate to the other folder "lab4/version2".
+4. Re-enter the S3 bucket and navigate to the other folder **"lab4/version2"**.
 Select the files and click Copy.

  ![Copy Version1](../images/4-versioning-4.png)

-5. Navigate back to folder "lab4/version1" and choose Actions "Paste" to write the contents to the folder.
+5. Navigate back to folder **"lab4/version1"** and choose Actions "Paste" to write the contents to the folder.

 6. Click on Versions "Show".
 You will notice that you now have multiple versions of the same file.